 The Chicago Athletic Association Hotel: At 12 S. Michigan Ave., this hotel, opened in 2015, is a wonderful renovation of the former Chicago Athletic Association that was established in 1890.
 The building was completed in 1893 and was designed to resemble the Doge’s Palace in Venice, Italy.
 The club disbanded in 2007.
 The two year restoration started in 2012.

-Shake Shack, on the first floor, occupies the space of the club’s Turkish bathes.
-The second floor, contains the Drawing Room, The Milk Room (named after the place where the members drank “milk” when it was a prohibition-era speakeasy), the Game room and the Cherry Circle Room that was the club’s original men-only dining room,, which won a James Beard Foundation Award in 2016 for best restaurant design.
+Shake Shack, on the first floor, occupies the space of the club’s former Turkish baths.
+The second floor, contains the Drawing Room, The Milk Room (named after the place where the members drank “milk” when it was a prohibition-era speakeasy), the Game Room and the Cherry Circle Room that was the club’s original men-only dining room,, which won a James Beard Foundation Award in 2016 for best restaurant design.
 I remember great meals there in the 1980s.
 Cindy’s Rooftop is the new rooftop bar and restaurant, that has wonderful views of Chicago’s Millennium Park.
 I suggest going early and making reservations as Cindy’s is very popular and can be very crowded.
+There is also a Fairgrounds Craft Coffee and Tea cafe on the first floor.

 Minghin is located in an emerging residential area called the New East Side.
 There is a park in the middle surrounded by a number of contemporary designed residential buildings and hotels along with a number of restaurants and a grocery store.
 One of the newest buildings is the 101-story St. Regis Tower designed by local architect Jeanne Gang.
 Formerly known as the Vista Tower, it will house a new St. Regis Hotel.
 It is one of my favorite neighborhoods downtown with a beautiful park in the center.